 Certificate programs are educational program that offer students a certificate of completion.
 Such certificates may help make a paralegal eligible to take a certification exam, but they do not make the paralegal “certified.”
 After completing an educational certificate program, a paralegal is considered “certificated”.

 In order to become certified, a paralegal must successfully pass a state or national exam in their field.
-In Kentucky, the CKP exam is a statewide exam which is administered by the Kentucky Paralegal Association.
-Paralegals who pass the exam may register as Certified Kentucky Paralegals, a professional distinction which may increase their professional growth opportunities.
+In Kentucky, the Certified Kentucky Paralegal (CKP) exam is a statewide exam which is administered by the Kentucky Paralegal Association.
+To earn this you must pass the exam, become a member of the KPA, and meet one of the following:

 National certification is also available through administered by one of the three national paralegal associations.
 Currently there are four national exams from which to select: